 Possession does not have to mean that police caught you with the narcotics in your hand or pocket.
 Prosecutors can argue “constructive possession” so that you may have legally possessed the substance if it was anywhere under your control.
 For instance, a prosecutor could successfully argue that you possessed narcotics if they were in a glove compartment of your car, in a drawer in your house or in a bag that in the luggage compartment of a mass transit vehicle.

-A Class C felony is a serious offense in Alabama.
-You will be sentenced to at least one year and one day in prison, and as many as 10 years.
-There is also up to a $15,000 fine.
-You will also have your driver's license suspended.
+A Class D felony is a serious offense in Alabama.
+You will be sentenced to at least one year and one day in prison, and as many as 5 years.
+There is also up to a $7,500.00 fine.

 There are a number of different defenses commonly raised in drug possession charges.

 The first issue your lawyer will look to is whether or not your stop and arrest were conducted legally.
 The lawyer will investigate whether or not there are any issues regarding search or seizure.
 The lawyer will investigate issues regarding reasonable suspicion and probable cause as to both your stop and any search of either you, your person, your possessions or your home or vehicle.
 If the police violated your constitutional rights it is possible that a judge will suppress (that is throw out) evidence in your case.
 When evidence is thrown out, it can lead to charges being dismissed.